Kilogram: Redefinition based on fundamental constants

 In October 2010, the CIPM voted to submit a resolution for consideration at the General Conference on Weights and Measures (CGPM), to "take note of an intention" that the kilogram be defined in terms of the Planck constant, h (which has dimensions of energy times time, thus mass × length^{2} / time) together with other physical constants.
 This resolution was accepted by the 24th conference of the CGPM in October 2011 and further discussed at the 25th conference in 2014.
 Although the Committee recognised that significant progress had been made, they concluded that the data did not yet appear sufficiently robust to adopt the revised definition, and that work should continue to enable the adoption at the 26th meeting, scheduled for 2018.
 Such a definition would theoretically permit any apparatus that was capable of delineating the kilogram in terms of the Planck constant to be used as long as it possessed sufficient precision, accuracy and stability.
 The Kibble balance is one way to do this.

 As part of this project, a variety of very different technologies and approaches were considered and explored over many years.
 Some of these approaches were based on equipment and procedures that would enable the reproducible production of new, kilogram-mass prototypes on demand (albeit with extraordinary effort) using measurement techniques and material properties that are ultimately based on, or traceable to, physical constants.
-Others were based on devices that measured either the acceleration or weight of hand-tuned kilogram test masses and which expressed their magnitudes in electrical terms via special components that permit traceability to physical constants.
-All approaches depend on converting a weight measurement to a mass and therefore require the precise measurement of the strength of gravity in laboratories.
+Others were based on devices that measured either the acceleration or weight of hand-tuned kilogram test masses and that expressed their magnitudes in electrical terms via special components that permit traceability to physical constants.
+All approaches depend on converting a weight measurement to a mass and therefore require precise measurement of the strength of gravity in laboratories (gravimetry).
 All approaches would have precisely fixed one or more constants of nature at a defined value.